See & Experience Almost it ALL in

 Day 1: Where Your Fantasy Trip Begins

 Our tour begins in the city of Da Nang.
-The highlights for today are Dragon Bridge, which features a rather unique architectural design, and the beach near our hotel.
-Today is used mostly for getting settled in.
+Worth checking out are the Dragon Bridge, which features a rather unique architectural design, the night market and a nearby lounge and club complex.
+Dress nicely.